Skip to main content

 • Students supported by teaching assistantships or fellowships must seek the approval of the DGS.

-• Students supported by research assistantships must seek approval of the faculty mentor supporting the student.
-The faculty mentor will inform the DGS of this approval if it is granted.
+• Students supported by research assistantships must seek approval of student’s academic or dissertation advisor.
+The advisor will inform the DGS of this approval if it is granted.

 • Approval for outside courses will be given if the course bears a clear connection to the student's academic program in the Physics Department and if the course will not negatively affect the student's ability to carry out activities associated with an assistantship or fellowship.
-Outside courses not directly related to the student's academic program in the Department may also be approved at the discretion of the DGS (teaching assistantships, fellowships) or faculty mentor (research assistantships).
+Outside courses not directly related to the student's academic program in the Department may also be approved at the discretion of the DGS (for students supported by teaching assistantships, or fellowships) or an advisor (for students supported by research assistantships).

-• If a student disregards this policy, the Department will have the option to discontinue financial support of the student.
+• If a student disregards this policy, the Department will have the option to discontinue financial support for the student.